Skip to content

 Ignore Patterns

-4. Default patterns (if ignore.useDefaultPatterns is true)
+4. Default patterns (if ignore.useDefaultPatterns is true and --no-default-patterns is not used)

 Example of .repomixignore: